|

 National

-Johnny Hoover was the vice admiral commanding the naval facilities at Puerto Rico when war broke out, and he was experienced with airfield construction and operations.
-He commanded the land-based naval air force that supported the Central Pacific campaign and was tasked to develop the new air bases on the captured islands.
+Hoover was the vice admiral commanding the naval facilities at Puerto Rico when war broke out, where he soon found himself fighting U-boats in the Caribbean and watching the Vichy force at Martinique with a force of just two destroyers, two ancient submarine chasers, three ancient submarines, and a wing of Catalinas.
+He was experienced with airfield construction and operations, was given command of the land-based naval air force that supported the Central Pacific campaign, and was tasked to develop the new air bases on the captured islands.

 Hoover presided over the Court of Inquiry that